Taliayaya/Taliayaya/README.md

 ### 🛠 Ongoing

-Currently working on [Luminosité Eternelle](https://github.com/Taliayaya/Luminosite-Eternelle), my Semester 2 Project on 6 months where I have to create a multiplayer game on Unity in a group of 4. ✨

-*Incoming: The Project 86 as a side project*
+Currently working on [Project 86](https://github.com/Taliayaya/Project-86), an open-source fan game on the universe of the 86:Eighty-Six series, featuring an FPS and RTS mix

 ### 🎯 Goals